 USAID is working with the Libyan people to build a democratic and prosperous future.
 USAID partners with the Libyan government and civil society to address acute post-conflict governance challenges and provide services to the Libyan people.

 USAID has supported the wounded victims of the revolution since the fall of 2011.
 USAID helped lead U.S. government efforts to coordinate the medical evacuation of injured revolutionary fighters to the United States for treatment paid for by the Government of Libya.
 USAID also facilitated relationships between the Libyan Government and U.S.-based medical supply companies for the resupply of emergency medicines and medical equipment during the critical period just after the revolution.
 This helped ensure Libya’s wounded warriors and other citizens had access to much-needed medical treatment.
-Now, USAID is working with the Ministry of Social Affairs (MoSA) and the Ministry of Wounded and Missing (MoWM) to improve rehabilitative healthcare services in Libya, specifically for those wounded in the conflict.
-Support to the MoSA involves building the capacity of the Swani Rehabilitation Center, including training in skills that can benefit other rehabilitation centers in Tripoli and around the country.
-Support to the MoWM involves development of the ministry’s strategy and structure to ensure its success.
-In addition, USAID is working with the ministries to develop relationships with the U.S. Department of Veterans Affairs and U.S.-based rehabilitation facilities.
+Now, USAID is working with the Ministry of Social Affairs (MoSA) and the Ministry of Wounded and Missing (MoWM) to improve rehabilitative healthcare services in Libya through training that builds the management and technical capacity of ministry staff.
+Support to the MoWM has involved development of the ministry’s strategy and structure to ensure its success, including training in skills In addition, USAID is working with the ministries to develop relationships with the U.S. Department of Veterans Affairs and U.S.-based rehabilitation facilities.

 In response to the complex emergency in Libya in 2011, USAID contributed nearly $29 million of the approximately $90 million in humanitarian assistance provided by the United States.
 USAID distributed emergency relief supplies, including food, water and emergency trauma kits, to conflict-affected and vulnerable populations.
 USAID also supported emergency health activities and supported the World Health Organization’s emergency health response.
 USAID initiatives through Mercy Corps and the International Medical Corps ensured that critical health care services remained available throughout the conflict, including nurses and training for Libyan nurses, to keep field hospitals and trauma centers operational.